resqclub/flutter-assignment/README.md

 You may indicate in your submission if there are things you didn't have time for, or would change if you had more time.
 Any extra notes on your thought process, plans or challenges are welcome too.

+**Please try to submit the assignment within a week.
+Don’t hesitate to reach out and let us know if you need more time.**

 # Coding task

 ## Background - Partner orders

-Our partner app has a view that helps partners track the incoming orders.
+Partners are the restaurants, flower shops and grocery stores putting items for sale on our marketplace.
+The partner app has a view that helps partners track the incoming orders.
 When customers visit the venue to fetch their orders the partners mark the orders as picked up.

-The UI are shown as:
- - Open -> not picked up by the customer
- - Closed -> picked up by the customer
+The UI has filters for open orders (not yet picked up by the customer) and closed orders (picked up).

 ![Orders](./assets/orders.PNG "Orders")